Isaiah-Jones/FeelinLucky/README.md

 # What I Learned
 How to construct JavaFX programs <br >
 How to design basic user interfaces <br >
+How to design UI option menus <br >
 How to use Java to design simple games <br >